Resizing a Windows Partition

 installed and would like to keep it, there are special steps you need

 to take before setting up your Ubuntu partitions.
-When installing
+What you will do is

 resize the Windows installation so that space is freed up for